 A GitHub personal access token.

 A Bitbucket personal access token.

 URL encoded Git username and password in the format

 Alternatively the Git authentication can be set up via SSH keys.

 Most semantic-release plugins require setting up authentication in order to publish to a package manager registry.
 The default @semantic-release/npm and @semantic-release/github plugins require the following environment variables:

-See each plugin documentation for the environment variables to set up.
+See each plugin's documentation for the environment variables required.

 The authentication token/credentials have to be made available in the CI service via environment variables.